jamesxdigital/jamesxdigital.com/emojilibrary/index.md

 Please follow these steps to get your brand new `.zxp` extension installed.

 - Download and open the <a href="https://aescripts.com/learn/zxp-installer/" target="_blank">ZXP Installer</a> from <a href="https://aescripts.com" target="_blank">aescripts.com</a>
-- Drag `Emoji-Library-1.0.0.zxp` into ZXP Installer
+- Drag `Emoji-LibraryV2.zxp` into ZXP Installer
-- Close and re-open After Effects
+- Close and re-open After Effects or Premier Pro
 - Navigate to the top Window menu, Extension > Emoji Library
 - Click to open the panel

 <table>
  <tbody>
   <tr>
-   <td>After Effects</td>
+   <td>After Effects or Premier Pro</td>
    <td>CC 2019 or later</td>
   </tr>
   <tr>